asyarb/HDSupport-Docs/content/blog/project-structure/index.md

 ## 💻 Client folder (/src)

-### components/
+#### components/

 Contains almost all of the React component JavaScript files.
-More information on this can be found in [**Understanding the Frontend.**](/frontend/)
+More information on this can be found in [**Understanding the Frontend.**](/understanding-the-frontend/)

-### css/
+#### css/

 Contains base and global style definitions for the application.
-Utilizes CSS custom properties for easy variable remembering and dynamic element coloring with styled-components.
+Utilizes CSS custom properties for easy value re-use and dynamic element coloring with CSS-in-JS.
 This generally shouldn't need to be modified, but feel free to do so.

 Keep in mind that changes in here may change several components and pages at once, so tread carefully.

-### images/
+#### images/

 Contains several SVG files categorized into approrpriate sub-directories that correspond with the components that use them.
 Since our Webpack config with Create-React-App utilizes 'SVGR', we can import SVGs as components instead of making HTTP requests or in-lining them.

-### App.js
+#### App.js

 Base React component that can be considered the "starting point" for the application.
 Contains the main site router and the Header component that stays rendered on all pages.
+More information can be found in: [**Understanding the Frontend.**](/understanding-the-frontend/)

-### index.js
+#### index.js

 Webpack entry point.
 Required to build the client.